 Does your Structural Engineer Carry Insurance?

-Ask if your structural engineer has a current professional indemnity insurance policy.
+To find out if your structural engineer structural engineer has a current professional indemnity insurance policy, you need to ask.

 When you check your structural engineer’s Certificate of Currency: